insure logo

 Building property coverage

-“This type of coverage typically helps pay for repairs to the walls of your condo unit and its interior, which could include items such as built-in bookcases and fixtures, if damage is caused by a covered peril,” Friedlander notes.
+“This type of coverage typically helps pay for repairs to the walls of your condo unit and its interior, which could include items such as built-in bookcases and fixtures, if damage is caused by a covered peril,” Friedlander says.

 Your condo association’s covenants, conditions, and restrictions (CC&Rs) often indicate what the condo association is responsible for and what you’re liable for when it comes to building maintenance, damages, and repairs.